nosenfield/gauntlet-collab-canvas-3/ENV_TEMPLATE.md

 ## Security Notes

 - ✅ `.env.local` is gitignored by default
-- ✅ These are PUBLIC API keys (safe for client-side)
+- ✅ Firebase keys are PUBLIC API keys (safe for client-side)
+- ⚠️ **OpenAI API key is PRIVATE** - exposed in browser for dev only
 - ⚠️ Security is handled by Firebase Security Rules
 - ⚠️ Test mode has OPEN rules - update for production
+- 🔒 For production:
+  - Move OpenAI calls to Firebase Functions (server-side)
-- 🔒 For production, set appropriate Firestore and Realtime Database rules
+  - Set appropriate Firestore and Realtime Database rules
+  - Implement rate limiting for AI commands

 ## Verifying Setup